Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Birds feed at all times of the day.
 Birds feed the most in the late mornings at around 10 AM and much lesser during evening time and night time.
 The time of day birds feed depends on the seasons, the weather, and whether the bird is diurnal or nocturnal.

-If you’d like to read more on how I derived the answer, and more juicy details and intricacies of when birds feed, check out the blog post I wrote here!
+Read more on how I derived the answer and more juicy details and intricacies of what time of day birds feed.

 3. Your Bird Feeder Needs Time to be Found by Birds